 My time writing CHB introduced me to many different aspects of the neighborhood, as well as countless neighbors and business owners.
 I spent a wonderful six years in Clinton Hill, before getting married and moving farther east into Brooklyn.
 I still get homesick.

 During my time writing, many local blogs came and went.
 Every voice made for a richer, more vibrant online local community.
-While online news coverage has become much more comprehensive in the last few years, I really miss those early days when people were doing it themselves and writing from the heart.
+While online news coverage has become much more comprehensive in the last few years, I also think it has become less interesting.
+I really miss those early days when people were doing it themselves and writing from the heart.